-Emotion is the secret weapon of plot and creating a truly compelling story, and in this week long, hand-on workshop, we’ll confirm or uncover the most compelling way to tell your story.
-We will go, step by step, from idea to character, to an evolving multilayered map that transforms your flat hero’s journey into a rich and riveting book.
+Emotion, specifically desire, is the secret weapon of plot and creating a truly compelling story, and in this week-long, hand-on workshop, we’ll confirm or uncover the most compelling way to tell your story.

 Whether your manuscript is complete or you have the glimmer of an idea, come ready to dig deep into storytelling and become the writer you always hoped to be.

 Section 5: NEW!
 Writing for Teens (Even If You Aren’t One)

 This workshop section is open to experienced writers and enthusiastic beginners.

 Middle Grade and Young Adult fiction are wildly popular and still-growing categories in book publishing that encompass many genres: fantasy, romance, science fiction, contemporary realism, literary fiction, and more.

 What MG/YA novels have in common are teenage protagonists and a sense of immediacy—beyond that, anything goes.
 Whether the characters are competing in The Hunger Games or a seventh grade science fair, the thing that unites the most successful books in the tween/teen category is high emotional stakes and emotional intensity.

 This craft-focused workshop is designed for those who want to learn how to write a Middle Grade or Young Adult novel.
 We’ll cover techniques for writing a great story as well as: the category’s unique parameters; creating a premise with “must read!” potential; and developing protagonists with teen appeal.